Moses the Black: Early life

 Moses was a slave of a government official in Egypt until he was dismissed for theft and suspected murder.
 He then roamed the Nile Valley with an infamous and violent gang of 75 robbers.

-Moses was a man of huge physical stature, strength and courage, and became leader of this gang of robbers who became a social menace and a living terror to the communities where they roamed.
+Moses was a man of huge physical stature, strength and courage, and became leader of this gang of robbers that became a social menace and living terror to the communities where they roamed.

 Conversion to Christianity

 On one occasion, a barking dog prevented Moses from carrying out a robbery, so he swore vengeance on the owner.
-In a second attempt, with weapons in his mouth, Moses swam the river toward the owner's hut.
-The owner, again alerted, was able to hide, and the frustrated Moses stole some of his sheep and took them to slaughter.
-Attempting to hide from local authorities, he took shelter with some monks in a colony in the desert of Wadi El Natrun, then called Scetes, near Alexandria.
+In a second attempt, with a sword in his mouth, Moses swam across the Nile towards the owner's hut.
+The owner, again alerted, was able to hide, and the frustrated Moses stole four of his sheep and took them to slaughter, selling their fleece in exchange for wine.
+Attempting to hide from local authorities, he took shelter with some monks in a colony in the desert of Wadi El Natrun, then called Scetis, near Alexandria.
 The dedication of their lives, as well as their peace and contentment, influenced Moses deeply.
-He soon gave up his old way of life, became a Christian, was baptized and joined the monastic community at Scetes.
+He soon gave up his old way of life, became a Christian, was baptized and joined the monastic community at Scetis.